 It may be useful to have a fixed place to store the splicer temporarily when the operator has finished.
-If it has been supplied, bolt the hanging clip to a convenient spot on a machine.
-Fix the hanger to the back of the splicer, using the screws provided.
-(This operation will involve the removal and replacement of the blanking plate).
-The splicer can then be placed in the hanging clip when not in use.
 This reduces the likelihood of the splicer being dropped and damaged in service.

-Connect the splicer to an air line, minimum pressure 6 bar.
+Connect the splicer to an airline, minimum pressure 6 bar.
 (See Appendix 1 for compressed air Health and Safety issues)